quicwg/multipath/draft-ietf-quic-multipath.md

 It sends the PATH_ABANDON frame to terminate the path with Path ID 0 on the path with Path ID 1 using the connection ID S1.
-After receiving the PATH_ABANDON frame for Path ID 0, the server also send a PATH_ABANDON frame with Path ID 0 together with an ACK frame on the same path using connection ID C1.
+After receiving the PATH_ABANDON frame for Path ID 0, the server also send a PATH_ABANDON frame with Path ID 0 together with an PATH_ACK frame on the same path using connection ID C1.

 ~~~